Helin-Wang/VAS_Prediction/README.md

 ## 🔍 Purpose

 This code is designed for predicting the treatment outcome of KOA (Knee Osteoarthritis).
-It showcases the full process from data preprocessing, model training, to result generation.

 ## 💻 Environment